Human Physiology and the Lifecycle (6532.6)

 Responsibility for understanding

 If there is any doubt with regard to the requirements of any particular assignments or assessment procedure, the onus for clarifying the issue rests with the student who should contact the unit convener or tutor.
 Further, it is the responsibility of students to ensure that they are correctly enrolled in the unit and that the tutor and Student Administration have their correct contact details.

-In the event a student misses the Mid-semester Test or assessment due to illness or other exceptional circumstances, the student must contact the unit convener and request a deferred test/assessment within 3 days of scheduled test/assessment.
+In the event a student misses the Mid-semester Test or either the Presentation (peer review) or Presenation (final), due to illness or other exceptional circumstances, the student must contact the unit convener and request a deferred test/assessment within 3 days of the scheduled test/assessment.
 The request must be made in writing (by email to firstname.lastname@example.org) and requires supportive documentation.
 Students must provide a medical certificate or other relevant documents as requested by the unit convener before sitting the deferred test/assessment.
 Failure to do so will result in failing the unit.

 Your participation in both class and online activities will enhance your understanding of the unit content and therefore the quality of your assessment responses.
 Lack of participation may result in your inability to satisfactorily pass assessment items.

 It should be noted that material covered in tutorials will be assessed in online quizzes and exams.
 Attendance at all tutorials is highly recommended.